paaragon/ms-base/README.md

 Here is an example of how to use it:

 ```
-import {logger} from './lib/logger' // set the correct route for your file
+import { logger } from './lib/logger' // set the correct route for your file

 const log = logger.child({name: 'my_file.ts'}); // you can specify any name you want.
 I like to set the file name